Compulsed/dale-repo/blog/README.md

 **OTel Notes**

 - Requires node modules in ESBuild to auto-instrument particular packages
-  - Increases cold starts if some packages are excluded
+  - Increases cold starts if some packages are excluded (unsure how much)
   - Only includes manual instrumentation, fs, exception, & some HTTP if we bundle these deps

 **TODO**